swhobbit/swhobbit/README.md

 I've done time in:

 - 14 years in IBM Mainframe operations & development
-- 8 years in massively parallel computering for marketing and RBOC scale voice mail
+- 8 years in massively parallel computing for marketing and RBOC scale voice mail
 - 8 years in small business client/server
 - 8 years in SRE & development at an Internet search engine company